tuesd4y/cloud-computing-project/README.md

 - AWS credentials in routing-dashboard.yaml
 - configure AWS S3 bucket url in Java code
 - apply routing-dashboard.yaml
+- Setup of infrastructure and user accounts

 ## TODO Open questions and next steps

-- hide AWS credentials from storage
+- hide AWS credentials from storage -> secrets
 - show current scaling and configure mem/cpu
+- DNS based on service names + security for outside access

+## TODO Tutorial

+- Setup + prerequisites
+- deploying a new service area with the UI
+- watch HPA for service
+- using load-generator to demonstrate scaling
+- show covered area in UI
+- illustrate "processing pipeline"